underscoreio/essential-scala/src/pages/traits/working-with-data.md

 title: Working With Data
 ---

-In the previous section we saw how to define algebraic data types using a combination of the sum- (or) and product-type (and) patterns.
-In this section we'll a pattern for using algebraic data types, known as **structural recursion**.
+In the previous section we saw how to define algebraic data types using a combination of the sum (or) and product type (and) patterns.
+In this section we'll see a pattern for using algebraic data types, known as **structural recursion**.
 We'll actually see two variants of this pattern: one using **polymorphism** and one using **pattern matching**.

 Structural recursion is the precise opposite of the process of building an algebraic data type.
 If `A` has a `B` and `C` (the product-type pattern), to construct an `A` we must have a `B` and a `C`.
 The sum- and product-type patterns tell us how to combine data to make bigger data.
 Structural recursion says that if we have an `A` as defined before, we must break it into its constituent `B` and `C` that we then combine in some way to get closer to our desired answer.
 Structural recursion is essentially the process of breaking down data into smaller pieces.